 Are you concerned because your child has gotten in trouble at school?

 Does your child have difficulty doing homework?
-Does your child seem down or not want to participate in activities they used to enjoy?
+Does your child seem down or not want to participate in NYC activities they used to enjoy?
 Perhaps your child is having difficulty in social situations.
 Has your child stopped spending time with friends?
 Are they getting stuck by competing often with others in school?
 Does your child have trouble making or keeping friends?

 Many children have difficulty understanding what they are feeling or how to manage their emotions.
 When this happens, they often behave in problematic ways to manage what they are experiencing.
 For example, when feeling anxious, many children have difficulty focusing in the classroom, which can result in their grades not being as high as their potential.
 It might be that your child is spending a lot of time worrying.
 Or perhaps your child seems wired all the time or tired, exhausted, and having low energy.
-Whatever your child may be struggling with, it may be important for your child to learn skills to better manage their emotions and behavior at home, at school, and in social contexts.
+Whatever your child may be struggling with, it may be important for your child to learn skills with a therapist to better manage their emotions and behavior at home, at school, and in social contexts.
 You may be experiencing a strong desire to get them the help they need.

 Many children experience these problems.